Marriage & Family Therapy

 Learn about some of the many accomplishments of the extraordinary students in SDSU's Marriage and Family Therapy Program.

-Sessions will be two hours in length.
-The first hour will be dedicated to a presentation by the faculty and the second hour will be dedicated to a Q&A session.
+The first hour of the MFT portion will be dedicated to a presentation by the faculty and the second hour will be dedicated to a Q&A session.

 Prospective students are encouraged to read through the MFT program website prior to attending an information session.
 Due to our large applicant pool, we are not able to schedule individual consultations with prospective students.
 Instead, we will encourage interested candidates to join our information sessions.

-Folks invited to interview must attend the virtual interview on March 4, 2023.
-Exact times are to be announced.
+Folks invited to interview must attend the virtual interview on TBD.
+Exact times and date are to be announced in the Spring.
 Unfortunately, alternative interview dates cannot be accommodated.

 The members of the MFT program at SDSU unequivocally stand in solidarity with communities